 There is general harmony among the various branches of Christianity concerning the Trinity, the Incarnation, atonement, the Resurrection of Christ, and the Second Coming.

 Christians also agree on many areas of ethics and how people should live.
 We show on this site how these Christian values help them live a healthier, vital, happy life that contributes more to society than the non-religious.
 These uniting beliefs include people made in the Image of God, ethics founded in the Ten Commandments, Golden Rule, and Sermon on the Mount.
 The command to love our enemies, take care of the poor, the sanctity of all human life, the sacredness of marriage, the divinely ordained and social institution of the family (Genesis 2:24).
 Church (Ephesians 1:22-23) and government (Romans 13:1) are moral ideals that are highly valued throughout all branches of the Christian Church.

 Christianity informs a believer’s “worldview.”
 The worldview is the filter by which Christians view the world around them.
 Thus, a worldview becomes especially important concerning the most significant life issues, including God, the universe, knowledge, values, humanity, and our mutual responsibility toward each other and history.

 The three major branches of Christianity share a mutual worldview that sees reality as an unfolding of history through creation, fall, redemption, and eventual consummation.
-This worldview means Christians try to live good lives of honesty, goodness, and beauty not to receive the love of God but instead to reflect the love that God has for us.
+This worldview means Christians try to live good lives of honesty, goodness, and beauty, not to receive God’s love but to reflect God’s love for us.

 Most churches throughout Christianity recite certain creeds; however, many in Protestant evangelicalism do not have formal creeds.